 - The simplest and most common way way is using one of the precompiled functions (here called "components"), which are listed in section 4.1.
-For example, using the keyword rmsd (section 4.5.1) defines the variable as the root mean squared deviation (RMSD) of the selected atoms. - A new variable may also be constructed as a linear or polynomial combination of the components listed in section 4.1 (see 4.14 for details).
+For example, using the keyword rmsd (section 4.6.1) defines the variable as the root mean squared deviation (RMSD) of the selected atoms. - A new variable may also be constructed as a linear or polynomial combination of the components listed in section 4.1 (see 4.15 for details). - A user-defined mathematical function of the existing components (see list in section 4.1), or of the atomic coordinates directly (see the cartesian keyword in 4.8.1).
+The function is defined through the keyword customFunction (see 4.16 for details).